Scalable accuracy gains from postselection in quantum error correcting codes: Discussion

-\textit{Discussion.}---Above, we showed that postselection with parametrically low abort rates can almost triple the effective distance of the surface code.
+Above, we showed that postselection with parametrically low abort rates can almost triple the effective distance of the surface code.
 This gain in the effective distance is {asymptotic}, and follows from a large deviation principle (LDP) that we expect to hold much more generally.
 We focused above on the case with perfect syndrome measurements, but the extension to imperfect measurements is direct: this case maps to a different statistical mechanics model in spacetime~\cite{Dennis_2002}, and the logical operator is a directed polymer in a three-dimensional disordered medium.
 The free energy distribution of this polymer again takes a large deviation form.
 For this case, the optimal decoder is numerically intractable; however, the LDP also holds for suboptimal decoders, and we verify it numerically for the minimum-weight perfect matching decoder in Fig.~\ref{fig: LD scaling under circuit-level noise} (see also~\cite{suppmat}).

 More generally, in topological codes where the logical operator lives on a lower-dimensional surface of the system, the LDP is expected to apply for the same reason as in the surface code.
-We also present numerical evidence~\cite{suppmat} for this scaling in concatenated codes~\cite{PhysRevResearch.7.023086}.
-An interesting question for future work is whether an analogous LDP continues to hold in families of codes such as generic hypergraph product codes~\cite{tillich2013quantum} and good quantum LDPC codes~\cite{panteleev2022asymptotically}.
-Whenever the LDP holds, an immediate consequence is that logical failures are dominated by rare events with $\Delta F\approx 0$.
-As these events get exponentially rare in the code distance, and lead to syndromes that can be identified as dangerous, there is scope for scalable postselection strategies that abort if they see dangerous syndromes.
+We also present numerical evidence~\cite{suppmat} for this scaling in concatenated codes~\cite{PhysRevResearch.7.023086, Yadavalli_2025}.
+An interesting question for future work is whether an analogous LDP continues to hold in families of codes such as generic hypergraph product codes~\cite{tillich2013quantum} and good quantum LDPC codes~\cite{panteleev2022asymptotically}. {In principle, marginal decoding provides a well-defined framework to analyze decoding for arbitrary qLDPC codes~\cite{suppmat}.} {From a mathematical perspective, the G\"artner--Ellis theorem \cite{gartner1977,ellis1984} implies that $\Delta F$ obeys a large-deviation principle with a convex rate function, provided that the scaled cumulant generating function (SCGF) $\lambda(k)$ is continuously differentiable~\cite{Touchette2009} Although we are currently unable to rigorously establish the existence and $C^1$ regularity of $\lambda(k)$ for general code families, the commonly expected exponential suppression of logical errors below threshold \cite{Fowler_2012} guarantees the convergence of the SCGF in part of the $k$ range and provide bounds on the corresponding SCGF sequence \cite{suppmat}.
+Therefore, under sufficiently regular behavior of the SCGF, the G\"artner--Ellis theorem provides a natural route to the LDP and convexity of the rate function.}

-\textit{Note added.}---During the submission of this manuscript, a related preprint \cite{lee2025efficientpostselectiongeneralquantum} appeared, presenting a perspective on scalable gains from postselection that is largely complementary to ours.